habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 This configuration is included in the fed_client.json of the FL Client’s Startup Kit.

-:class:`Resource Manager Spec<nvflare.apis.resource_manager_spec.ResourceManagerSpec>`
+:class:`Resource Manager Spec<flare.apis.resource_manager_spec.ResourceManagerSpec>`

-NVIDIA FLARE provides a simple resource manager that manages resources as a list of items:
+[BLINDED] FLARE provides a simple resource manager that manages resources as a list of items:

-    - :class:`List Resource Manager<nvflare.app_common.resource_managers.list_resource_manager.ListResourceManager>`
+    - :class:`List Resource Manager<flare.app_common.resource_managers.list_resource_manager.ListResourceManager>`

 Resource Consumer
 -----------------